Melancholy Woodpecker

 Interesting Facts About the Melancholy Woodpecker

-• 2Despite its name, the Melancholy Woodpecker is highly adaptable, thriving in a variety of forested environments.
+• 2Despite its somber name, the Melancholy Woodpecker is an active and agile forager in its forest habitat.

-• 3The tongue of the Melancholy Woodpecker can extend up to 15 centimeters, allowing it to reach deep into crevices for insects.
+• 7A Melancholy Woodpecker's tongue can extend up to 4 cm, allowing it to reach deep into wood crevices for insects.

 Melancholy Woodpecker Conservation Status